Surf etiquette:

 2. Don't drop-in

-A “drop-in” refers to the act of catching a wave in front of another surfer who already has the right of way or is in the process of riding that wave.
-It’s considered a breach of surf etiquette and is generally seen as disrespectful.
+A “drop-in” refers to catching a wave in front of another surfer who already has the right of way or is in the process of riding that wave.
+It’s considered a breach of surf etiquette and is seen as disrespectful.
 The surfer with the right of way has priority, and dropping in on them can lead to collisions, frustration, and a disrupted flow in the surf lineup.

 3. Don't snake